flavianoM/Clustering-Matrices-through-optimal-permutations/README.md

 To plot the input graph open gnuplot and type: set view map, splot 'triangular_b3_graph.txt' u 1:2:3 w p pt 5 palette

+**** DIPOLE CLUSTERING ****

+To compile the source code download the files "opp.h" and "opp_dipole.c" and put them in the same folder.

+Open a terminal and type: gcc -o opp opp_dipole.c -lm -O3

+To run the executable file type: ./opp <graph.txt> <p>

+<graph.txt> is the input file containing the graph formatted as an adjacency matrix.
+Start with a graph with N < 100 nodes (you should be able to run the algorithm on graphs up to N ~ O(10^3) nodes).

+<p> is a float between 0 and 1, measuring the transversal width of the dipole.
+Start with p = 0.5.

+The program outputs four files: <dipole_r0.50_graph.txt>, <dipole_s0.50_graph.txt>, <dipole_x0.50_graph.txt>, <dipole_b0.50_graph.txt>

+To plot the energy (cost) function open gnuplot and type: plot 'dipole_r0.50_graph.txt' u 2:3 w dots

+To plot the error function open gnuplot and type: plot 'dipole_r0.50_graph.txt' u 2:4 w dots

+To plot the clustered graph open gnuplot and type: set view map, splot 'dipole_s0.50_graph.txt' u 1:2:3 w p pt 5 palette

+To plot the optimal permutation matrix open gnuplot and type: set view map, splot 'dipole_x0.50_graph.txt' u 1:2:3 w p pt 5 palette

+To plot the input graph open gnuplot and type: set view map, splot 'dipole_b0.50_graph.txt' u 1:2:3 w p pt 5 palette